Wilfred/elisp-def/README.md

 Go to the definition of the symbol at point, intelligently handling macros, and distinguishing functions from variables.

-It statically analyses your code, and falls back to heuristics.
+`elisp-def` statically analyses your code, and falls back to heuristics where that's not possible.
 It should work 99% of the time, so please file bugs if it can't find definitions for your code.

-## Find Definitions
+## Global Definitions

-`elisp-def` will find the definition of functions and global variables at point.
+`elisp-def` will find the definition of global functions and global variables at point.

 ``` emacs-lisp
 (defun demo/foo ()